ga-curriculum/universal-resources/deployment/django-deployment/README.md

 Your specific application may require more environment variables than this.
 You ***do not*** need to include any environment variables that begin with `POSTGRES_` in your config vars on Heroku.

-tktk Ben, can you add a screenshot of the heroku env screen here.
-Also outline the **Add Buildpack** button below the config vars (read on).

 ![](./assets/django-env.png)

 You'll also need to tell Heroku what type of application your website will be.
 We can do that using buildpacks.
 Underneath your config vars, select the option to add a buildpack.